Sutton has a rich and long history going back to 675 A.D. You can read some facts about Sutton below.

 There have been settlements in the Sutton area dating back thousands of years.
 A neolithic implement was found near the junction of Carshalton Road and the High Street and other prehistoric material has been on the road from Cheam to Beddington.
-The site of Roman Villa was also discovered nearby at Beddington.
+The site of a Roman Villa was also discovered nearby at Beddington.

 Sutton first gets mentioned in history as Sudtone in 675 A.D when a piece of land (called a manor) was granted to the Abbott of Chertsey.
 There does not appear to have been any religious function to Sudtone – it was solely a source of revenue to the Abbey.